tiagorccabral/client-contractor-api/README.md

 1. Then run `npm start` which should start both the server and the React client.

+1. To run the tests use `npm run test`

 ## Additional content

 ### Requirements